membraneframework/membrane_demo/webrtc_videoroom/README.md

 docker run -p 4000:4000 membraneframework/demo_webrtc_videoroom:latest
 ```

-Or build and run docker image from source:
+Or build and run a docker image from the source:

 ```shell
 docker build  -t membrane_videoroom .